Dargaville High School Curriculum Course - Science

 It is also important that Year 10 make options as wide as possible to develop a wide range of knowledge and skills.
 Deans, Form Teachers and subject teachers can offer advice ensuring that Year 10 study a broad curriculum.

-Download Year 10 Subject Options Semester Two, 2024
+Download Year 10 Subject Options, 2026

-Download Year 10 Options Form Semester Two, 2024
+Download Year 10 Options Form, 2026

 Year 11 Course Structure

-Every year Dargaville High School has Academic Coaching Interviews where pupils and parents or caregivers are invited to talk to teachers concerning courses, entry levels and future career paths.
+Every year Dargaville High School has Hui Whānau (Parent-Teacher interviews) where pupils and parents or caregivers are invited to talk to teachers concerning courses, entry levels and future career paths.
 The programme of study in year 11 is NCEA Level 1 (National Certificate of Educational Achievement).
 NCEA Level 1 Certificate requirements:

 • Usually achieved by Year 11 students.